FedericoNegri2001/Fact-Checking-Q-A-system-for-2024-European-Election/Fact_Checking_Q&A_system/readme.txt

 4)insert your mongodb uri for connection to MongoDB Atlas 5)insert your worldnewsdata api to collect articles 6)insert your openai api to use gpt
-3)execute: streamlit run dashboard.py to visualize the interactive dashboard
+3)execute: streamlit run dashboard.py to view the interactive dashboard